AdobeDocs/commerce-admin.en/help/getting-started/commerce-marketplace.md

 ## Support

 If you need help with installing or with using an extension, look first in the documentation that accompanies the extension.
 If you can't find the answer to your question, use the contact information in the extension listing to contact the developer directly.

-If what you purchase on Commerce Marketplace does not meet your needs, you can request a refund within 25 days from the date of purchase.
-Adobe reviews all refund requests and if approved, issues the appropriate refund.
+If what you purchase on Marketplace does not meet your needs, you can [request a refund](#refund-requests) within 25 days from the date of purchase.
+Adobe reviews all refund requests and (if approved) issues the appropriate refund.
 For support issues related to Commerce Marketplace, see the [[!DNL Marketplace] Help Center][5].

+### Checkout issues

+The address fields in your account profile must be completed for verification purposes in the Marketplace purchasing system.

+1. Add the address fields in your Marketplace account profile.
+1. Save the updated profile.
+1. Continue with your checkout.

+### Log in issues

+Log in issues are typically related to a mismatch between your MAGEID and email address in the account database.
+Contact Marketplace Support for assistance.

+>[!INFO]
+>
+>App and extension purchases cannot be [transfered](#purchase-transfers) to a new account.

 ### Open source questions

-The Adobe Commerce Marketplace Support team resolves issues related to the [commercemarketplace.adobe.com/](https://commercemarketplace.adobe.com/) and [commercedeveloper.adobe.com/](https://commercedeveloper.adobe.com/) sites only.
+The Marketplace Support team resolves issues related to the [commercemarketplace.adobe.com/](https://commercemarketplace.adobe.com/) and [commercedeveloper.adobe.com/](https://commercedeveloper.adobe.com/) sites only.
 Please direct questions about Magento Open Source to the [Community Forum](https://community.magento.com/) or [contact a partner](https://business.adobe.com/products/magento/partners.html) who can assist with Magento Open Source.

 ### Refund requests

-To request a refund for a Marketplace purchase, log in to your Marketplace account and follow these steps:
+To request a refund for a Marketplace purchase, log in to your account and follow these steps:

 1. Click [!UICONTROL **My Profile**] > [!UICONTROL **Purchase History**].
 1. Locate the purchase and click [!UICONTROL **Request a Refund**].